 Inpatient treatment, which is also commonly referred to as residential treatment, incorporates a variety of treatment methods and therapies, providing multiple resources to improve a person’s quality of life.
 These centers use a variety of techniques and place an individual in a healing environment ideal for balance and growth.
-The Bluffs is a premier inpatient treatment center that offers individualized treatment plans in a beautiful and peaceful setting.
+Vertava Health of Ohio is a premier inpatient treatment center that offers individualized treatment plans in a beautiful and peaceful setting.

-Inpatient rehab refers to drug or alcohol treatment in a live-in, residential setting.
+Inpatient rehab refers to drug or alcohol treatment that takes place in a live-in, residential setting.
 A crucial component of inpatient care is around-the-clock supervision.
-Typically, inpatient rehab is staffed with a variety of healthcare professionals, including clinicians and nurses, inpatient rehab programs provide addiction treatment after the successful completion of a medically supervised detox program.
+Typically, inpatient rehab is staffed with a variety of healthcare professionals, including clinicians and nurses.
+Inpatient rehab programs will provide addiction treatment after the successful completion of a medically supervised detox program.

-Ideal for those suffering from severe addiction, inpatient treatment offers numerous services to treat both substance abuse problems and other mental and physical health conditions.
+Ideal for those suffering from severe addiction, inpatient treatment offers numerous services to treat both substance use problems and other mental and physical health conditions.
 People live at the facility and are away from home for a set length of time.
 The duration of treatment varies and typically depends on the person’s individualized treatment plan.
 In general, the length of stay ranges from a few weeks to several months.
-At The Bluffs, programs typically last between 28-34 days and are tailored to individual needs.
+At Vertava Health of Ohio, programs typically last between 28-34 days and are tailored to individual needs.

 What Is Residential Rehab?